nsh07/urban-plus-plus/README.md

 #### Timeout

-There is a timeout duration of 30 seconds set by the class, which is pretty much enough since this program only fetches plain text JSON lists which are never more than a few KBs in size.
+There is a connection timeout duration of 30 seconds set by the class.

 # Dependencies